 Buy now pay later – replacing the credit card or fintech flash in the pan?
 24 March 2021

-For a sense of perspective, Revolut, probably the most known challenger bank, was valued at $5.5 billion in July of 2020.
-N26 is valued at $3.6 billion.
-Only Stripe, the American payments technology provider, is bigger, with its recent $600 million raise making it the most valuable private fintech in the world at $95 billion.
-Klarna has gotten so big, they even purchased a Super Bowl ad this year, shelling out $5.5 million to get their services in front of the largest American television audience of the year.
+For a sense of perspective, Revolut, probably the most well-known challenger bank, was valued at $5.5 billion in July of 2020.
+N26, the German digital-only bank, is valued at $3.6 billion.
+Only Stripe, the American payments technology provider, is larger than Klarna, with its recent $600 million raise making it the most valuable private fintech in the world at $95 billion.
+Klarna has gotten so big, they even purchased a Super Bowl ad this year, shelling out $5.5 million to put their services in front of the largest American television audience of the year.

-So, what’s driving BNPL’s incredible success and some eye-popping valuations?
+So, what is driving BNPL’s incredible success and some eye-popping valuations?
 Paying in installments is not exactly a revolutionary idea.
 The option of paying in installments has been around for ages.
-What is a car mortgage, after all?
-The Klarna’s and the Afterpay’s of the world have simply capitalized on explosive ecommerce growth by creating slick, easy-to-integrate payment options for retailers and customers.
+Layaway purchases became popular during the Great Depression.
+The Klarna’s and Afterpay’s of the world have simply capitalized on explosive ecommerce growth by creating slick, easy-to-integrate payment options for retailers and customers.
 In a competitive digital sales environment, the easier a retailer makes it to buy their product, the more they will sell.
 Without comprehensive ecommerce offerings in 2021, any retailer is going to struggle.

 Second, there is the Covid impact.
 Ecommerce was already on the rise pre-Covid but this past year has put it on a rocket ship.
 The explosion of online buying has coincided with a flourishing of different ways to pay for things, like BNPL.
 Comparethemarket.com found that in the UK, 19% of shoppers are using the BNPL form of credit compared to 11% pre-pandemic.